A. Name. The official name of this committee shall be the "Kansas Bird Records Committee" and is hereafter referred to as the "Committee."

 c.
 Appoint subcommittees as needed.

 d.
-Assure that the current Rules and procedures are properly applied.
+Assure that the current Procedural Rules are properly applied.

 e.
 Should the Secretary be unable to serve, the Chairperson shall act as Secretary in all respects.

 a.
 Receive, circulate, re-circulate, file, and maintain all bird records and supporting data submitted to the Committee.
-Deposit annually a duplicate set of records for permanent archival storage at the Museum of Natural History, University of Kansas, Lawrence, Kansas.
+Deposit annually a duplicate set of records for permanent archival storage at the Museum of Natural History, University of Kansas, Lawrence, Kansas, or other appropriate location.
 This archive should include duplicates, electronic or otherwise, of paper documentation, sketches, photographs and videos submitted to the committee as part of a rare bird report.
-The exact mode of archival storage (e.g. CD-ROM or other computer-readable disk, video tape, xerox copies) will be periodically re-evaluated in order to assure that it remains readily accessible for future committee members and others who will have a need to review these data.
+The exact mode of archival storage (e.g. CD-ROM or other computer-readable disk, video tape, paper copies) will be periodically re-evaluated in order to assure that it remains readily accessible for future committee members and others who will have a need to review these data.

-c.
-Tabulate results of all votes of the Committee, including votes on bird records, but excepting the election of the Secretary.
+d.
+Tabulate results of all votes of the Committee, including votes on bird records, excepting the election of the Secretary.

-f.
-Produce an Annual Report of the Committee's decisions and submit it for publication to the editor of The KOS Bulletin.
+g.
+Produce an Annual Report of the Committee's decisions and submit it for publication to the editor of the KOS Bulletin.

-If a current member is specially elected as Chairperson, that member shall complete the term of office for which that current member was originally elected, subject to the provisions of Section III.C.1 of these Bylaws.
+If a current member is specially elected as Chairperson, the term of that position shall be the same as for which that current member was originally elected, subject to the provisions of Section III.C.1 of these Bylaws.
 If a member is specially elected as Chairperson, that member shall in turn immediately appoint a replacement member in accordance with the provisions of this Section.

 A. Annual Meeting.
-An annual meeting of the Committee shall be held before the winter KOS Board meeting.
-The purpose of this meeting shall be to conduct any elections and such other business as may be brought before the Committee.
+An annual meeting of the Committee should be held before the winter KOS Board meeting when possible.
+The purpose of this meeting shall be to conduct any elections, arrive at decisions on indecisive votes, and such other business as may be brought before the Committee.
 The Secretary must give prior notice of the annual meeting to all members.

 B. Special Meetings.
 Special meetings of the Committee may be called by the Chairperson, by agreement of five or more members, or in the Chairperson's absence by the Secretary.